-Williams has identified two potential locations for the Somerset County compressor station in an established industrial area located within Franklin Township.
+Williams has identified two potential locations for the Somerset County compressor station located within Franklin Township.
 The criteria used to identify the facility location included property availability, access to electric power, pipeline hydraulics, compatibility with local zoning, land use and land development, site terrain, water table and storm water management, and site accessibility.

 Will the compressors at Station 206 be in an enclosed building?

 The compressors will be inside of an enclosed, sound-attenuating building.

 Are the compressors at Station 206 going to be natural gas or electric driven?

 Transco is currently proposing to install two natural gas turbine compressor units.

 Per federal regulation, the sound emitted from our operation cannot exceed 55 dBA at the nearest noise sensitive area (equivalent to the sound of a household refrigerator).